parro-it/awesome-micro-npm-packages/readme.md

 * [in-array](https://github.com/jonschlinkert/in-array) - Return true if any of passed values exists in array - faster than using indexOf.
 * [unordered-array-remove](https://github.com/mafintosh/unordered-array-remove) - Efficiently remove an element from an unordered array without doing a splice.
 * [array-swap](https://github.com/michaelzoidl/swap-array) - Swap position of two items in an array.
+* [mirrarray](https://github.com/johnwquarles/mirrarray) - Creates a keymirror object from an array of valid keys.

 ### String